Nutritional Development Services

 The Fox Leadership Program hires fellows for NDS during the fall semester, the spring semester and over the summer.
 Application deadlines for each specific time period are outlined below.

 - Spring Semester: November 21

 - Summer: Applications accepted on a rolling basis

-Interested Penn undergraduate students should send an email to firstname.lastname@example.org with a resume and a cover letter specifying your interest in this fellowship.
-Since applications are accepted on a rolling basis, please indicate which term you are applying for in the subject line of the email.
-In the cover letter, please describe how the Fellowship will help you explore a particular career path and/or develop a specific skill.
+Interested Penn undergraduate students should apply using this Qualtrics form with a resume and a cover letter specifying your interest in this fellowship.
+In the cover letter, please describe how the fellowship will help you explore a particular career path and/or develop a specific skill.

 Applicants should not contact the organization directly.
-Please email email@example.com with any questions regarding the fellowships.
+Please email Katie Steele at email@example.com with any questions regarding the fellowships.